 Reset Focus Stacking / Focus Shift to Its Initial Position (Critical)

 While it is great to see the focus stacking capability on the Nikon Z6 / Z7 (which Nikon decided to call “focus shift”), the cameras do have two main issues that make it difficult and not particularly practical to work with.
-The first issue has to do with focus position staying in its last state after shooting the stack is complete.
-This means that once you shoot a single stack, you have to go back and re-focus on the closest subject again and again, each time you want to re-initiate focus stacking.
+The first issue has to do with the focus position staying in its last state after shooting the stack is complete.
+This means that once you shoot a single stack, you have to go back and re-focus on the closest subject, again and again, each time you want to re-initiate focus stacking.

 The solution to the problem is to have the camera return to its initial focus position once the stack is complete.
 If this is done, it will make the process of focus stacking so much easier!

 Improve Focus Step Width in Focus Shift (Critical)

 By default, the Nikon Z6 / Z7 have a total of 10 focus step width positions, ranging from 1 (Narrow) to 10 (Wide), as can be seen below:

 Unfortunately, even the most narrow position of 1 is simply too wide for doing very fine-tuned focus stacking.
 This is noticeable at extreme close-up / macro distances but also becomes problematic at longer focus distances.